 The Fellowship follows a cohort model where students have numerous opportunities to interact with the other members of the cohort during the summer research period and throughout the following academic year.
 Students will participate in a 10-week residential research experiences program in QISE.
 During the program, participants will complete a research project within a quantum information science and engineering group, as well as meet regularly with their graduate student or postdoc mentor to ensure their research is on track.
 Participants will present their work during a program culmination attended by the CQE community.

-During the academic year following their summer research experiences, 2022 OQI Fellowship students will have the opportunity to meet virtually each month to continue expanding their understanding of quantum science and career opportunities in the field, grow their professional networks with leaders in academia and industry, engage in soft skills training, and continue personal mentorship.
-The OQI will also aim to provide future research experiences in subsequent summers, as well as provide opportunities to mentor newly accepted 2023 OQI Fellowship students.
+During the academic year following their summer research experiences, OQI Fellows will have the opportunity to meet virtually each month to continue expanding their understanding of quantum science and career opportunities in the field, grow their professional networks with leaders in academia and industry, engage in soft skills training, and continue personal mentorship.
+The OQI will also aim to provide future research experiences in subsequent summers, as well as provide opportunities to mentor newly accepted OQI Fellows.

-Funding for the Summer 2022 Open Quantum Initiative is provided by: University of Chicago, Q-NEXT at Argonne National Laboratory, the Illinois Quantum Information Science and Technology Center at the University of Illinois Urbrana-Champaign, HQAN at the University of Wisconsin–Madison, and The Ohio State University.
+Funding for the Summer 2022/23 Open Quantum Initiative is provided by: University of Chicago, Q-NEXT at Argonne National Laboratory, the Illinois Quantum Information Science and Technology Center at the University of Illinois Urbana-Champaign, HQAN at the University of Wisconsin–Madison, The Ohio State University, Gordon and Betty Moore Foundation.

-The Open Quantum Initiative (OQI) is a group of researchers, educators, and leaders among the Chicago Quantum Exchange (CQE) that champions the values of diversity, equity, and inclusion in quantum science.
+The Open Quantum Initiative is a group of researchers, educators, and leaders among the Chicago Quantum Exchange that champions the values of diversity, equity, and inclusion in quantum science.

-The Open Quantum Initiative (OQI), in partnership with the Chicago Quantum Exchange (CQE) and CQE member and partner institutions (University of Chicago, Argonne National Laboratory, Fermilab, University of Illinois Urbana-Champaign, University of Wisconsin-Madison, Northwestern University, and The Ohio State University) invites students to apply for the 2022 Open Quantum Initiative (OQI) Undergraduate Fellowship.
+The Open Quantum Initiative, in partnership with the Chicago Quantum Exchange and CQE member and partner institutions (University of Chicago, Argonne National Laboratory, Fermilab, University of Illinois Urbana-Champaign, University of Wisconsin-Madison, Northwestern University, and The Ohio State University) invites students to apply for the OQI Undergraduate Fellowship.

 Throughout the summer program, awardees will enjoy the following benefits: